§ 0 · The Operating System

 An employee is terminated.
 Our system locks 8 platforms simultaneously from a single action.
 SSO sessions killed.
 Physical door access deactivated.
 An automated checklist handles the remaining platforms.

-Workforce termination → SSO session kill → access revoke → automated offboarding
+workforce termination → SSO session kill → access revoke → automated offboarding

 Industry